warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

-The same arguments for identities apply here, but I'm even more in favor of a bytestring API (rather than unicode), because it's entirely valid to have the password be the output of some other hash function (maybe you stretch it with [Argon2](https://www.argon2.com/) first), in which case requiring a unicode string would be messy.
+The same arguments for identities apply here, but I'm even more in favor of a bytestring API (rather than unicode), because it's entirely valid to have the password be the output of some other hash function (maybe you stretch it with bcrypt, scrypt, or [Argon2](https://www.argon2.com/) first), in which case requiring a unicode string would be messy.

 The password is needed in two places.
 The first (and most complicated) is as a scalar, where it is used to blind the public Diffie-Hellman